 Contact: Chris Willcocks

-TechUpWomen is a Durham led initiative of four UK universities (with York, Nottingham and Edge Hill) for cross-training women into technology careers.
-Priority is given to those from the BAME (54%) and LGBTQ+ (21%) communities and to those with disabilities (46%) or dependants (40%).
-In 2020, the first cohort of 100 women successfully completed a six month online programme, developed in collaboration with industry, in preparation for roles such as software developer, data scientist, agile project manager and business analyst.
-Our graduates have found new roles or promotions in a wide range of industries, including manufacturing (Jaguar Land Rover and MSP), software (Double Eleven Ltd), education (JISC and Code Nation), service (HR in One) and the public sector (Newcastle City Council and Durham Constabulary).
-The initiative won the Employment and Skills category in the UK Impact Awards 2020.
+Our most recent programme TechUPWomen took 100 women from the Midlands and North of England, particularly from underrepresented communities: BAME (54%); LGBTQ+ (21%); with disabilities (46%) or dependants (40), with degrees or experience in any subject area, retraining them in technology via a six-month online programme, developed in collaboration with industry, in preparation for roles as software developer, data scientist, agile project manager and business analyst.
+Our graduates have found new roles or promotions in a wide range of industries: including manufacturing (Jaguar Land Rover, MSP), software (Double Eleven Ltd), education (JISC, Code Nation), service (HR in One) and the public sector (Newcastle City Council, Durham Constabulary).
+TechUPWomen won the Employment and Skills category in the UK Impact Awards 2020.

 Contact Sue Black and Alexandra Cristea

 Durham University's Department of Computer Science is excited to host Intel's first United Kingdom (UK) oneAPI Academic Center of Excellence (CoE).
 The centre will conduct research around task-based programming using oneAPI development for heterogeneous architectures and will champion oneAPI training.
 Our goal is to extend the hyperbolic PDE engine ExaHyPE into a OneExaHyPE code that scales across a wide variety of GPU-accelerated machines.
 The algorithmic and methodological insights will be beneficial for many other simulation codes.
 Furthermore, the centre will organise workshops and tutorials around oneAPI cross-architecture programming.
 These will be open to Durham students and faculty, and available to colleagues from all over the UK and beyond.